junobuild/docs/blog/2026-03-16-custom-functions-in-typescript/index.md

 A **query** is read-only.
 It returns data without touching any state, and it's fast.
 Use it when you just need to fetch something.

 An **update** can read and write.
-Use it when your logic needs to persist data, trigger side effects, or when you need the response to be certified, making it suitable for security-sensitive use cases where data integrity must be guaranteed.
+Use it when your logic needs to persist data, trigger side effects, or when you need an absolute tamper-proof guarantee on the result.

 ```typescript
 import { defineQuery } from "@junobuild/functions";